adriantich/DnoisE/README.md

 The use of Levenshtein distance allowed us to compare sequences of inequal length, both in the complete dataset or within MOTUs (depending on whether DnoisE is performed before or after clustering, see below).
 However, with the entropy correction length should be constant.
 If denoise is performed before clustering with the Leray fragment, only 313 bp-long sequences will be compared.
 If done after clustering, only sequences of the modal length within each MOTU will be compared.

-Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (default as -e 0.473,0.227,0.1.021).
+Entropy values are given as E_1, E_2, E_3, where 1, 2, and 3 are the codon positions (default as *-e* 0.47,0.23,0.1.02).
 Any user-derived value of variability of each codon position can be used instead of entropy.

 The correction is applied as follows: